curityio/azd-ai-autonomous-agent/README.md

 - The [Azure Deployment](docs/AZURE-DEPLOYMENT.md) document explains more about the deployed resources.
 - The [Azure Endpoints](docs/AZURE-ENDPOINTS.md) document explains more about how to locate and test connections.
-- The [azd Open Issues](OPEN-ISSUES.md) document explains more about troubleshooting azd technical issues.

 ## Important Security Notice